 Technology Enhanced Learning

 Technologies have played a significant role in developing new collaborative approaches to the learning process.
-Historically e-learning or as it is now referred to Technology Enhanced Learning (TEL) has primarily been based on the use of the Internet and email features.
+Historically e-learning or as it is now referred, Technology Enhanced Learning (TEL) has primarily been based on the use of the Internet and email features.
 Today, in this digitally enabled world, the excitement attached to the ‘e’ on TEL is not electronic; instead the ‘e’ is about enhanced learning.

 The Faculty of Health and Social Care shares the same passion and drive to using new technologies to enhance collaborative learning.
-Within our programmes there are novel applications of technology; one example is the use of a patient’s recorded narrative about their treatment, the learner listens attentively and fine-tunes their communications and empathy skills.
+Within our development there are novel applications of technology; one example is the use of a patient’s recorded narrative about their treatment, the learner listens attentively and fine-tunes their communications and empathy skills.